 This Swedish Superstar made an instant impact at Arsenal scoring on his debut against Man Utd.
 His nine years at Arsenal saw him gain 328 appearances for the club scoring an impressive 78 goals during his time there.
 After arriving from Halmstad in ’98, he like so many at the time would flourish under Wenger and with his red hair, he would provide the perfect crosses for Henry, Pires and anyone who got on the end of them.
 Some of Ljungberg’s finest moments in an Arsenal shirt one of them being that hat-trick he scored against Sunderland the other more importantly being that goal against Chelsea in the FA Cup final, towards the latter part of his career at Arsenal Ljungberg’s career was dogged by injuries he played for months with very painful injuries often getting fluid drained from his ankle at the start of a game and again, at half-time.
 His time at Arsenal saw him collect two premier league titles as well as three F.A Cups.
 After his time at Arsenal, he went on to play for various clubs in a variety of different leagues around the world.
 These days he can be seen on Wolfsburg bench as their assistant manager.

-Coming up next week in the 300+ club we will be looking at England’s finest “Adams, Merson, Sansom, Winterburn, and Dixon” having a brief look at some of the other Individual Greats in Mc Lintock and Armstrong, until then you can keep up to date with all Arsenal news at ArsenalInsider.com; follow us on @ArsenalInsider and feel free to follow me at @Michael_Mac_39.
+Coming up next week in the 300+ club we will be looking at England’s finest “Adams, Merson, Sansom, Winterburn, and Dixon” having a brief look at some of the other Individual Greats in Mc Lintock and Armstrong, until then you can keep up to date with all Arsenal news at ArsenalInsider.com; you can also follow us on @ArsenalInsider.